-North Carolina currently has separate payment and delivery systems: one for physical health services and one for behavioral health and intellectual/developmental disabilities (I/DD) services.
+North Carolina has historically had separate payment and delivery systems: one for physical health services and one for behavioral health and intellectual/developmental disabilities (I/DD) services.

-- Physical health services are delivered by NC Medicaid Direct and managed through the Primary Care Case Management (PCCM) program, named Community Care of North Carolina (CCNC).
-The program is administered by the North Carolina Department of Health and Human Services (the Department).
-While the majority of behavioral health services are provided separately through Local Management Entities Managed Care Organizations (LME-MCOs) described below, there are some medical homes that integrate basic behavioral services in their practices. - Behavioral health and I/DD services are delivered by local managed care organizations.
-In 2005, The Department implemented a concurrent 1915(b)/(c) Medicaid waiver to establish managed behavioral health and I/DD care through LME-MCOs.
-The LME-MCO concept was initially designed as a pilot project to serve Medicaid beneficiaries with mental health, developmental disabilities and substance abuse needs in a limited geographical catchment area.
-The pilot LME-MCO also delivered home- and community-based services and supports through the Innovations Waiver, a 1915(c) home and community-based services waiver for individuals with intellectual/developmental disabilities.
+- Physical health services: Have historically been delivered by NC Medicaid Direct and managed through a Primary Care Case Management (PCCM) program named Community Care of North Carolina (CCNC).
+The program is administered by the Department.
+While the majority of behavioral health services have been provided separately through Local Management Entities - Managed Care Organizations (LME-MCOs) described below, some medical homes integrate basic behavioral services in their practices. - Behavioral health and I/DD services: Have historically been delivered by local, limited benefit managed care plans.
+In 2005, the Department implemented a concurrent 1915(b)/(c) Medicaid waiver to establish managed behavioral health and I/DD care through LME-MCOs.
+The LME-MCO concept was initially designed as a pilot project to serve Medicaid beneficiaries with mental health, developmental disabilities and substance use needs in a limited geographical catchment area.
+The pilot LME-MCO also delivered home- and community-based services and supports authorized by the Innovations Waiver, a 1915(c) home and community-based services waiver for individuals with I/DD.
 In 2009, the Department elected to expand the 1915 (b)/(c) Medicaid waiver statewide and initiated a collaborative effort between the North Carolina Medicaid and the Division of Mental Health, Developmental Disabilities and Substance Abuse Services (DMH/DD/SAS).
 The goal was to restructure the delivery system for Medicaid and state-funded mental health, substance use and intellectual/developmental disabilities services.
-Currently, the Department contracts with seven regional LME-MCOs, which act as capitated prepaid inpatient health plans (PIHPs), to operate Medicaid-funded services in different regions of the State.
-The LME-MCOs quality strategy is aligned with the quality strategy outlined in this document.
+Currently, the Department contracts with six regional LME-MCOs, which act as capitated prepaid inpatient health plans (PIHPs), to operate Medicaid-funded and state-funded services for enrollees who are delayed, excluded, or exempt from integrated Medicaid managed care.
+The LME-MCO quality strategy is aligned with the quality strategy outlined in this document.